Zeynep-0/DSA210-Project/README.md

 ### Photo Count
 - Created a [Scatter Plot] with Altair to depict yearly photo counts across months.
 - Added a dropdown menu to examine month-specific trends.

+## Findings

+I found out that I like to take my photos at night since the most common 5 hours were between 16-21 o'clock.
+I found out that the number of photos I took significantly decreased around the university exam period and slowly got back to how it was.

 ## Limitations